Mictronics/readsb/README-json.md

    * local_ok: local (relative) positions successfully found
    * local_skipped: local (relative) positions not used because we did not have the right data (e.g. position was ambiguous given the receiver range)
    * filtered: number of CPR messages ignored because they matched one of the heuristics for faulty transponder output
+ * tracks: statistics on aircraft tracks.
+Each track represents a unique aircraft and persists for up to 5 minutes after the last message from the aircraft is heard.
+If messages from the same aircraft are subsequently heard after the 5 minute period, this will be counted as a new track.
+   * all: total tracks created
+   * single_message: tracks consisting of only a single message.
+These are usually due to message decoding errors that produce a bad aircraft address.
  * messages: total number of messages accepted by dump1090 from any source